cdmandrews/cdmandrews.github.io/digitalrhetoric/week-03-notes.md

 [Slides if you want such things](https://docs.google.com/presentation/d/e/2PACX-1vRufA94YIvpbFkJ2K591QOVPqCeLM5nAcGgkbJ0uiCuOgYeWh5OUR1FXmLTWgReyHFb8yPoLY4kWyb5/pub?start=false&loop=false&delayms=3000)

-## Digital Rhetoric
+## Theory: Digital Rhetoric

 Established theory in new contexts, or new (or rearticulated or revised) theory for new contexts?

-Digitizing Classical Rhetoric

-Contemporary rhetorical theory: The rhetorical situation, digital identities, and networks

-Economies and ecologies of circulation
+Eyman notes three general tracks in digital rhetoric:

+- those who work from classical & contemporary rhetorical theory as a beginning place,
+- those who think we can use classical rhetoric & contemporary rhetorical theory but have to renovate or rehabilitate those concepts in order to do so, and
+- those who argue we need a whole new set of theories, methods, and practices to conceptualize the digital.

-## HTML notes, images, etc
+## Praxis: HTML notes, images, etc

 ![Anatomy of an HTML Element](https://mdn.mozillademos.org/files/9347/grumpy-cat-small.png) *Anatomy of an HTML Element*